 Praying for the Church

-The Church needs prayer as much as individuals, and we have an example in Jesus’s great prayer for unity in John’s Gospel – that God’s people may be one and that they may be one with God:
+The Church needs prayer as much as individuals - and we have an example in Jesus’ great prayer for unity in John’s Gospel – that God’s people may be one and that they may be one with God:

-Christians are called to be agents of God’s reconciling and unifying love in our broken world, carrying on the ministry of Jesus.
-The following websites offer resources for prayers for the unity of the Church.
+Christians are called to be agents of God’s reconciling and unifying love in our broken world, carrying on the ministry of Jesus here and now.
+The following websites offer resources for prayers for the unity of the Church:

 Prayers for Healing and Wholeness

 Healing and Wholeness is Jesus Christ meeting us at our deepest point of need, offering us healing and restoring us to wholeness of life.
 This may involve being prayed for, worshipping, drawing near to Jesus and being in his presence as well as working alongside the miracle of all that the medical profession can offer in so many different ways.